hugowschneider/fastgraphql/README.md

 ```

 The method `make_executable_schema` in the module `fastgraphql.ariadne`
-can create the ariadne's executable schema to integrate to other
+can create the Ariadne's executable schema to integrate to other
 frameworks like FastAPI.
 See https://ariadnegraphql.org/docs/starlette-integration

 ## FastAPI
 The developed GraphQL API can be easily served using [Ariadne](https://ariadnegraphql.org).
 and [FastAPI](https://fastapi.tiangolo.com).

 ```shell